dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

-### 3.Adding Android Open Accessory (AOA) support
+### 4. Adding Android Open Accessory (AOA) support

+The latest firmware on DJI's newest remote controllers connect to external devices using USB Accessory, rather than USB Debugging as before.
+This requires Android Open Accessory (AOA) support.
+In the future, when you go on to create your own apps to use with DJI drones, you will need to add AOA support as shown below.
+This set up is also backwards compatible with older remotes.

-In order to support the new remote controller from DJI, AOA is required.
-Modify **AndroidManifest.xml** to set **.DJIAoaActivity** as the main activity, which is served the entry point when the application is initiated.
+(1) Modify **AndroidManifest.xml** to set **.DJIAoaActivity** as the main activity, so that it will act as the entry point when your app starts up.
+To do this, find the **<activity** element, and change the **android:name** value from **.FPVActivity** to **.DJIAoaActivity**.

 Under the 'manifest' element in your **AndroidManifest.xml** file, add the following lines of code:
 - **uses-feature android:name="android.hardware.usb.accessory" android:required="false"**